bymayanksingh/connect4/README.md

  Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.

  1. **Report a bug** <br>
- If you think you have encountered a issue, and I should know about it, feel free to report it [here](https://github.com/code-monk08/connect4/issues/new) and I will take care of it.
+ If you think you have encountered a new issue, and I should know about it, feel free to report it [here](https://github.com/code-monk08/connect4/issues/new) and I will take care of it.

  3. **Create a pull request** <br>
  It can't get better then this, your pull request will be appreciated by the community.
 You can get started by picking up any open issues from [here](https://github.com/code-monk08/connect4/issues) and make a pull request.